lkuper/dissertation/talks/proposal.md

 Finally, I'll end with my plan for completing the pieces of this research that aren't done.
 The majority of what I'm talking about describes work that's already published.
 In particular, the basic LVars model already exists, and we've defined a language based on it and proved it deterministic; the extension that introduces quasideterminism is done, and we've proved it quasi-deterministic; and a version of the LVish library already exists.

-The part that I haven't done yet is the work that has to do with CRDTs, but I've included the LVish library here under both `already done` and `still to do` because, as you'll see, I'm planning to extend it to relate to this last piece on CRDTs.
+The part that I haven't done yet is the work that has to do with CRDTs, but I've included the LVish library here under both "already done" and "still to do" because, as you'll see, I'm planning to extend it to relate to this last piece on CRDTs.

 ## Outline: The problem and existing approaches